cgauvi/postgis_turbo_docker/R/db_setup/README.md

-2. The 2nd (best) options is to run these multi statements scripts semi automcaticall in python using `./sql_cmd_db.py`. _Note_: running multi statement sql commands seems impossible in R, but is fine in python with `psycopg2`
+2. The 2nd (best) options is to run these multi statements scripts semi automcaticall in python using `R/db_setup/sql_cmd_db.py` (from within `R/db_setup/`). _Note_: running multi statement sql commands seems impossible in R, but is fine in python with `psycopg2`. _Note_: running this script requires `pip install python-dotenv` first.